I’m Courtney Tait—writer, editor, and blogger.

-I’m Courtney Tait—writer, editor, and blogger.

 I believe words hold huge power and potential, and I strive to harness this power in every piece of work I put out into the world.

-As a writer of articles and non-fiction stories, I craft fresh, compelling prose on people, culture, travel, home design, fashion, and lifestyle—striving to evoke the senses, emotions and imagination.
+As a writer of articles and non-fiction stories, I craft fresh, compelling prose on people, culture, travel, home design, fashion, and lifestyle—striving to evoke the emotions and imagination.

-As an editor, I help writers develop their voice and streamline their syntax, giving in-depth, line-by-line guidance with a straight-up, soulful approach.
+As an editor, I help writers develop their voice and style, giving in-depth, line-by-line guidance with a straight-up, soulful approach.

 Merging my skills, I work with small businesses to shape their message into copy that’s striking, authentic, and high-impact—engaging their clients in ways that create relationships and profit.

 Pre-Korea, I sold custom homes for Spring Lake Ranch, a real-estate development in Edmonton, Alberta.
 I also wrote, edited, and consulted for the company’s marketing department, and currently create content for their sales newsletters and events, advertising campaigns, website, and social media.